As a highly sensitive introvert and INFJ, I had to learn to connect to my own body and emotions in order to heal my depression.

 My INFJ Battle With Depression

 Let me start off by saying that depression is different for everyone, just like the healing process is.
-Even if you share the same personality type, your experience may be different from mine.
+Even if you’re an introvert or share the same personality type as me, your experience may be different from mine (and that’s okay).

-I’ve been going to therapy for a little over a year now.
-It took me more than six months to gain enough trust in my nurse and psychologist to open up… a little.
+I’ve been going to therapy for over a year now.
+It took me more than six months to gain enough trust in my nurse and psychologist to open up… even just a little.
 At first, I couldn’t speak about how I felt, and even when asked directly, I could only talk about how others felt.
 Instead of telling the nurse about me, I gave her all the details of my observations of other people, because that was all I knew.
-I didn’t know how I should or could feel, being too much in tune with other people’s emotions but completely dissociated from my own.
+I didn’t know how I should or could feel, being so in tune with other people’s emotions (which is typical for highly sensitive introverts and INFJs) but completely detached from my own.

 This was a problem I’d struggled with for most of my life.
 I was stuck, not knowing whose emotions I was feeling: mine or those of everyone around me.
 Before therapy, I spiraled downward into a mayhem of emotions until it got so bad that I shut down completely and couldn’t feel a single thing anymore.
 Nothing got through to me, nothing could move me — and that’s a scary place to be, especially for an INFJ who is used to feeling so much.

 Talking to people became overly stressful, as I was scared to give away how I felt broken inside.
-As a result, I closed off from people, pushing away even the few closest to me.
+As a result, I closed off from others, pushing away even the few people who were closest to me.
 I was afraid that if I opened up about how I truly felt, I would end up being the cause of other people’s unhappiness — and I wanted to avoid that at all costs.

 At work, I pretended like everything was fine, and I poured all that was left of me into being the best teacher possible for my students.
 At one point, my pupils were the only reason I kept holding on.
 Needless to say, I exhausted myself because I wanted to live up to other people’s expectations — or at least the expectations I thought they had of me.
-It pushed me to the point of having to take time off work for an extended period of time.
+It pushed me to the point of having to take several weeks off work.
 Eventually, I had to quit my job because of my depression, and that was something that kept me awake at night.
 I felt immensely guilty for — what felt like — abandoning my pupils and colleagues.

-At that point, I decided it was time to get professional help if I ever was to get out of this situation.
+At that point, I decided it was time to get professional help, if I ever wanted to get out of this extremely difficult situation.

 Now, what does the healing process look like?
 The road to healing starts with opening up, but one of the most important ingredients is this: time.

-INFJs are very compassionate human beings, but we often forget to be compassionate to ourselves.
-It takes a lot of time to open up completely and heal, so if you’re an INFJ experiencing depression, take all the time you need to gain trust in professionals.
+Like many highly sensitive introverts, INFJs are very compassionate human beings, but we often forget to be compassionate to ourselves.
+It takes a lot of time to open up completely and heal, so if you’re an INFJ experiencing depression, please take all the time you need to gain trust in the professionals you’re working with.

-It helps to be honest about your struggle to open up from the start.
-What helped me was to write down everything I wanted to talk about ahead of time, as I’m a better writer than speaker.
-That was my way of opening up.
+From the start of your doctors visits or therapy sessions, it helps to be honest about your struggle to open up.
+What helped me was to write down everything I wanted to talk about in the session ahead of time, as I’m a better writer than speaker, like most introverts.
+Writing was my way of opening up.
 Letting someone else read my words was a big step out of my comfort zone already.
-Although it took me several months, I knew that sharing my writing with professionals would be a big milestone in my healing process.
-Spoiler alert: It was!
+Although it took me several months, I knew that sharing my writing with my therapist would be a big milestone in my healing process.
+And it was!

 The Power of Connecting to Your Body

 As INFJs, we’re very mindful of everything happening around us, but what I experienced during my depression was that I completely forgot about myself.
 I was mindful of my surroundings, but not mindful of myself.
-Through music and dance therapy, I learned how to listen to my own body and to feel a connection to myself.
+Through music and dance therapy, I learned how to listen to my own body and to feel a healthy connection to myself again.

-Music was my biggest help in learning to accept my emotions, as it has always played a big part in my life.
-While listening to music, I sought that connection with myself, felt the emotions, accepted them, and just let things happen as the music continued.
-I let myself be carried away by my music, my emotions being like a big wave moving towards the shore.
-Once I reached the highest point of the wave, I let out my emotion, whether through crying, laughing, punching my pillow… until the wave reached the shore and I felt at ease and calm again.
+Music was my biggest help in learning to accept my emotions, as it has always played a big part in my life, and is something I deeply enjoy.
+While listening to music, I sought that connection with myself, felt the emotions, accepted them, and just let things happen as the music continued to play.
+I let myself be carried away by my music, picturing my emotions as a big wave moving toward the shore.
+Once I reached the highest point of the wave, I let out my feelings, whether through crying, laughing, or even punching my pillow in anger… until the wave reached the shore and I felt at ease and calm again.

 Of course, as an introvert, I preferred solitude during these moments.
-Showing emotion in front of others is complicated, as I am constantly thinking and worrying about how my emotions might affect others.
+Showing strong emotions in front of others is complicated for me, as I am constantly overthinking and worrying about how my feelings might affect others.

 Another thing that helps is thinking I can create a bubble around me that filters noises, emotions, visuals, etc. from affecting me too deeply, as I am very sensitive to those things.
 I close my eyes and turn inward until I find a safe spot within myself.
 Using that strength and my imagination, I create an imaginary bubble to shield me from various stimuli.

-Sometimes I imagine a wolf lives inside me.
+Sometimes I imagine a fierce wolf lives inside me.
 By feeding my inner wolf, I feel stronger than before, feeling like I can take on the world.
-Listening to music, sitting alone in a room, I close my eyes and pretend I am a wolf.
-This imaginary wolf is a powerful animal, but still treats others with respect and compassion.
-Yet he is strong enough to set boundaries, and when someone doesn’t respect those, he shows his teeth and defends himself.
+Listening to music, sitting alone in a room, I close my eyes and pretend I am this wolf.
+This imaginary creature is a powerful animal, but still treats others with respect and compassion.
+Yet she is strong enough to set boundaries, and when someone doesn’t respect those, she shows her teeth and defends herself.
 Imagining myself as this wolf makes me feel stronger and more secure, and it gives me the courage to get out of my room and face the world.

 Like what you’re reading?
 Subscribe to our INFJ-only newsletter here.